digitalinteraction/deconf/experiments/oci-registry/README.md

 ## structure

-- `app/` — A static web app to be bundled and distrobuted.
+- `app/` — A static web app to be bundled and distributed.
-- `images/` — (git-ignored) Oci image-spec complaint images are built here.
+- `images/` — (git-ignored) OCI image-spec complaint images are built here.
 - `registry/` — (git-ignored) A volume for the docker-compose registry's data, for easy inspection and debugging.
-- `bundle.mjs` — A script that takes a version argument (`$1`) and creates an oci image-spec container in the `images/` folder.
+- `bundle.mjs` — A script that takes a version argument (`$1`) and creates an OCI image-spec container in the `images/` folder.
 - `upload.mjs` — A script that takes a version argument (`$1`) and uploads an `images/` version to the registry.
 - `serve.mjs` — A server that pulls static images from the registry and servers them over http.
 - `docker-compose.yml` — A docker-compose stack that deploys a registry for experimentation.